juju/docs/src/en/controllers-config.md

 ### Controller-related spaces

-There are two network spaces that can be applied to controllers.
-See [Network spaces][network-spaces] for background information.
+There are two network spaces that can be applied to controllers and this is done by assigning a space name to options `juju-mgmt-space` and `juju-ha-space`.
+See [Network spaces][network-spaces] for background information on spaces.

-The `juju-mgmt-space` space is used by [Juju agents][concepts-agents] to communicate with controllers.
-Setting a value for this space limits the IP addresses of controller API endpoints in agent configuration, to those in the space.
-If the value is misconfigured so as to expose no addresses to agents, then a fallback to all available addresses results.
-Juju client communication with controllers is unaffected by this value.
+The space associated with `juju-mgmt-space` affects the communication between [Juju agents][concepts-agents] and their controllers by limiting the IP addresses of controller API endpoints to those in the space.
+If the chosen space results in a lack of agent:controller communication then a fallback default allows for any IP address to be contacted by the agent.
+Juju client communication with controllers is unaffected by this option.

-The `juju-ha-space` space is used for MongoDB replica-set communication when [Controller high availability][controllers-ha] is in use .
-This replaces the previously auto-detected space used for such communication.
-When enabling HA, this value must be set when cluster members have more than one IP address available for MongoDB use, otherwise an error will be reported.
+The space associated with `juju-ha-space` is used for MongoDB replica-set communication when [Controller high availability][controllers-ha] is in use.
+When enabling HA, this option must be set when cluster members have more than one IP address available for MongoDB use, otherwise an error will be reported.
 Existing HA replica sets with multiple available addresses will report a warning instead of an error provided the members and addresses remain unchanged.

+Using these options with the `bootstrap` or `enable-ha` commands effectively adds constraints to machine provisioning.
+These commands will emit an error if such constraints cannot be satisfied.

 ### Excluding information from the audit log